BestTimesToVisit.com Logo

 Ascensores (Funiculars)

-These historic funiculars are the iconic way to ascend Valparaíso's steep hills, offering breathtaking views as you climb.
-They are essential for reaching many of the best viewpoints and bohemian neighborhoods like Cerro Alegre and Cerro Concepción.
+These historic funiculars are iconic to Valparaíso, clinging to the steep hillsides and offering breathtaking views as they ferry you between the lower city and the cerros (hills).
+They are essential for exploring neighborhoods like Cerro Alegre and Cerro Concepción without a strenuous climb.

 Local Buses (Micros)